 Google’s new flexible video view supported by leading video platform

-LONDON, England, 5 September 2018 – Today, Google launch the 69th version of Chrome, the world’s most popular web browser.
+London, UK – 5 September, 2018 – Today, Google launch the 69th version of Chrome, the world’s most popular web browser.
 With over 2 billion installs worldwide, the browser enables connected devices to surf the internet and watch video – and increasingly in our busy, multi-tasking lives, – both at the same time.

 Picture in Picture (PiP) is a new feature in Chrome which allows users visiting PiP enabled video platforms to extract a video from a web page, move it across screens and carry on watching while they scroll around or visit another website.

 Anticipating the benefits of the new PiP feature, the Imagen development team worked with a beta release of Chrome version 69 to build in support for the feature ahead of its release.